Find Affordable College Courses

 Clemson, SC

-Clemson University did quite well in this year’s ranking of the most popular places for engineering students to get a bachelor’s degree.
-It came in at #7 on the list.
-Clemson is a fairly large public school located in the suburb of Clemson.
+Clemson University landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree engineering programs.
+Clemson is a very large public school located in the suburb of Clemson.

 About 27% of the students majoring in engineering at the school are women while 73% are male.